-TAs are paid at a monthly rate according to the salary scales, either at a 25% or 50% time.
+TAs are paid at a monthly rate according to the salary scales and associated experience increases, either at a 25% or 50% time.
 25% TAs work approximately 10 hours per week, or no more than 110 hours per quarter.
 50% TAs work for approximately 20 hours per week, or no more than 220 hours per quarter.
-If a position is for 25% time, and there are no other sources of stipend (e.g., external fellowship or GSR), the equivalent to a 25% TA will be paid as a Graduate Program Fellowship, therefore meeting the funding guarantee provided to Earth and Planetary Sciences Graduate Program students.